 Sukhpal Singh examines the potential implications of the farm laws in view of the existing mechanisms of agricultural marketing, and highlights certain design flaws.

-The stated purpose of the new farm bills enacted by the central government on agricultural markets (a subject that falls in the domain of states) is to create a one nation-one market system and provide choice to farmers for selling their produce with better price discovery besides attracting private investment in the agricultural markets.
-But the bills have attracted serious opposition from farmer unions and many political parties despite the government claiming and highlighting various benefits of the reform at various levels.
+The stated purpose of the new farm laws enacted by the central government on agricultural markets (a subject that falls in the domain of states) is to create a one nation-one market system and provide choice to farmers for selling their produce with better price discovery besides attracting private investment in the agricultural markets.
+But the laws have attracted serious opposition from farmer unions and many political parties despite the government claiming and highlighting various benefits of the reform at various levels.
 In this context, it is crucial to discuss the major aspects of these new pieces of legislation on regulation and promotion of agricultural produce markets (Agricultural Produce Market Committee (APMC) Bypass Act and the Contract Farming Act), and amendment to the Essential Commodities Act (ECA), 1955.

 APMC Bypass Act, 2020